Scripter17/Platformer.py/README.txt

 	- Officially not supporting Linux for the time being due to just generally being a pain
 	- The player, death zones, and win zones are color coded to be orange, red, and green
-	- Created a map selection screen
+	- Created a map selection screen v1.4.0 - Platforming with friends!
+	- Added a beta 2 player mode.
+Two players cannot occupy the same block, so it can create an interesting 2 player dynamic where players use eachother as platforms